-North America has been the largest connected car market, owing to high technological advancements and consumer’s receptivity toward new technologies.
-Being one of the largest passenger car markets globally, North America is also expected to be a major avenue for the providers of connected car technologies.
-During the forecast period, the market is expected to witness the fastest growth in Asia-Pacific, and will account for over a quarter of the market share by 2023.
+Among all regions, North America has been the largest connected car market, owing to the rapid technological advancements and consumers’ receptivity toward new technologies.
+Being one of the largest passenger car markets, globally, North America is also expected to be a major revenue generating region for the providers of connected car technologies in the coming years.
+However, during the forecast period, Asia-Pacific (APAC) is expected to witness the fastest growth among all regions.